 When our pet’s feather condition starts to go south, it is a cause for concern.
 Tattered feathers on a bird can be caused by a variety of reasons:

-All birds go through a normal molting where they shed old, worn feathers and grow new healthy feathers.
+All birds go through a normal molt they shed old, worn feathers and grow new feathers.
 This is a normal process that occurs once or twice a year and many of our pet bird species.
+And, it is important to know that molting is very nutritionally intensive.

 Even though molting is a normal and expected process your bird needs special care to ensure that it has more nutritional reserves and the strength required to grow lush, beautiful feathers.You can learn more about bird molting here